mgkram4/doc/README.md

 The Perfect Pose Vision System is an advanced computer vision-based biometric analysis platform that uses facial and body landmark detection to estimate vital signs, body measurements, and health metrics in real-time.
 The system leverages multiple AI models including MediaPipe, YOLO, SAM, and custom Enhanced Bayesian Regressors to provide comprehensive health monitoring capabilities.

+**IMPORTANT ACCURACY DISCLAIMER**: The current biometric measurement algorithms (height, weight estimation) use baseline geometric calculations and have not been explicitly trained on large datasets.
+However, the system implements a Human Feedback Reinforcement Learning (RLHF) framework that collects ground truth data from users.
+Over time, this continuous feedback mechanism is expected to significantly improve measurement accuracy through model retraining and calibration.
+Initial measurements should be considered estimates that will become progressively more accurate as the system learns from real user data.

 ---

 ## 1. System Architecture